InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/extensions-to-manage-contributions-at-scale.md

 Maintainers are burnt out due to:

 - Everlasting backlog of pull requests that need to be reviewed.
-- Job Dissatisfaction: Majority of time spent in reviewing code or providing support makes it difficult for maintainers to contribute code themselves or have any time for innovation, making them unhappy.
+- Job dissatisfaction: Majority of maintainers' time spent in community support leaves no room for innovation.
-- Less feeling of accomplishment: Not all pain results in gain.
-A lot of time is spent in hardening every contribution for production use through review cycles and giving feedback.
-Whereas, only a fraction of the new capabilities added solve immediate use cases and gain adoption by users.
+- Perceived lack of accomplishment: Only a fraction of the new capabilities added gain adoption by users.
-- Time consuming releases: Adding more features to the codebase results in long runnning tests before every release of the project, slowing down the overall process.
+- Time consuming releases: Adding more features to the codebase results in long runnning tests.

 A lot of time and investment is going behind releasing a new feature idea to the community of users for exploration.

 ## Context

 - A strategic InnerSource codebase is scaling rapidly with new feature contributions from several employees.
-- Due to a lesser number of reviewers, there is a growing backlog of pull requests and new contributions.
+- The ratio of reviewers to contributions results in a growing backlog of pull requests.
 This is slowing down release of new feature ideas to community.
 - Quality of the codebase is no longer maintained and user experience is adversely impacted.
 - Maintainers of the codebase are burdened and cannot keep up with the influx of contributions and increased community support.
 - There are more features being contributed than gaining adoption by users.
 Not all ideas are serving internal use cases, but addition of features is adding to the maintenance overhead.